Am I in labor? Is this real? When do I call my doula? Such common questions at the end of pregnancy!

 Braxton hicks are frequent during late pregnancy, so how do you know when they’re the real deal?
 If you’re noticing contractions that are easily timable with an obvious start and end- labor may be starting!
 Early labor contractions will continue to progress longer, stronger and closer together, so it may take a few hours before you know for sure.
 If they’re coming at regular intervals though, even if still fairly far apart-- it’s time to give your support people a heads up!
 True labor contractions will also not let up with rest, position changes or increased water, and tend to include some back pain with them.
 Many birthers also report that their labor contractions felt like they wrapped more around the belly, as opposed to the low down menstrual cramp feeling of braxton hicks.

 Feeling some signs?
 Maybe it’s your time!
-Don’t forget to get some rest, and call your care provider and support people!
+Don’t forget to get some rest, and contact your care provider and support people!

 No one to call?